 UM Housing will upgrade fire panels in residence halls as funding is available.
-Pantzer Hall did receive a fire panel upgrade in 2020 as the building was remodeled.
+Pantzer Hall received a fire panel upgrade in 2020 as the building was remodeled.
+Knowles Hall was renovated and offline for the 2022-2023 academic year.

-UM Housing staff conduct an annual check of the fire extinguishers located on the individual floors of the residence halls.
+UM Housing staff conducts annual checks of the fire extinguishers located on the individual floors of the residence halls.
 Staff ensure that the extinguishers are charged and the inspection tags are attached.
 The Associate Safety and Emergency Manager also conducts an annual walk-through of all residence hall buildings to check for any safety issues.